Updated: Aug 29

-# 5. GIVE - Give the next person you see a compliment; or give money/food to someone in need; or volunteer in a soup kitchen.
+# 5. GIVE the next person you see a compliment; or give money/food to someone in need; or volunteer in a soup kitchen.
 You can be the one who feels better.

-Relax - even the smallest negative feeling automatically tightens the body and restricts the breath.
-By using Technique #2, you can release those negative emotions faster, especially if you are willing to feel them.
+Relax - Even the smallest negative feeling automatically tightens the body and restricts the breath.
+You can release negative emotions faster by feeling them, after using Technique #2.

 All She Ever Wanted Was...

 Her: She was saying, “If only I could find the right guy, I would give myself to him, and—

 I stopped her and asked, “Give your SELF?”

 Her eyes widened as she realized what she had said and what she had been doing.

 His business was deep in the red, and he was now desperate.